-Lamb Shank Buglama
+Azerbaijani-Style Lamb Shank Buglama

-Buglama, also known as Bugulama, is a traditional lamb recipe from Azerbaijan, Turkey and the surrounding area.
 A sort of stew often made from bone-in cuts like our bone in lamb and goat, it’s special in that no additional liquid is added to the pot as the meat and vegetables steam, meaning that they cook in their own juices, making for a rich and very special stew with a minimal amount of liquid.
 It’s delicious served with a bowl of freshly cooked rice.
+Here I use lamb shanks, but a lamb neck will work well too.

 Looking to buy lamb or goat online?
 Shepherd Song Farm: Grass to table.
 We raise lambs & goats traditionally, humanely and sustainably.
 100% Grass Fed, Pasture Raised, Never Confined, no Hormones, Grains or Animal Byproducts.
 Born, raised and processed in the U.S.A.
 Good for you and good for the environment.

-Lamb or Goat Shank Buglama
+Azerbaijani-Style Lamb Shank Buglama

 Ingredients

-- 2 lbs lamb meat on the bone such as shanks, or a combination of shoulder and ribs trimmed of their fat
+- 2 lbs lamb meat on the bone such as shanks, or a combination of diced shoulder and ribs trimmed of their fat

 - 2 large bell peppers cut into 1 inch strips